osber1/spring-cloud-learning/README.md

 ## To run vault dev server:
 "vault server -dev"

-## You need to use root token to connect to vault in bootstrap.properties
+### You need to use root token to connect microservice to vault in bootstrap.properties file.

-## To refresh properties, use */actuator/busrefresh
+### To refresh properties, use */actuator/busrefresh on any endpoint.

-## To run keycloack inside */bin folder run
+### To run keycloack server, inside */bin folder run:

 "standalone.bat -Djboss.http.port=8180"